AdiBruchian/what-is-your-Inside-Out-emotion/README.md

 pip install -r requirements.txt
 ```

-3. Download the Dataset
-Download the FER-2013 dataset from  https://www.kaggle.com/datasets/msambare/fer2013 and place it in "dataset" directory.
+3. Download the FER-2013 dataset from  https://www.kaggle.com/datasets/msambare/fer2013 and place it in "dataset" directory.

 4. Run the notebook "emotions_detector.ipynb"